Storyboard[Part 01]

 Alpha Beta Cuda Data

-During his gap year, he most notably developed a game called “Theme Park”.
-The game consisted of non-playable characters dynamically reacting to any uniquely configured theme park.
-This was extraordinary for the time, lauded by players and critics as an early form of Ai.
-Theme Park sold over 15 million copies, becoming one of the top-selling games of the era.
-Demis explains the relative uniqueness of the art form, “You as the player aren't passively consuming the entertainment, you're actually actively involved as an agent”.
-To compute the countless amount of possibilities granted to an active player, the burgeoning gaming industry at this time laid the foundation Ai stands on today.
-Natural language processing chatbots, like ChatGPT, can parallel process the entire context of a query or prompt, because of the parallel processing units made for gameplay in the '90s.
+During his gap year, one of the games he developed sold over 15 million copies, becoming one of the top-selling games of the era.
+The game involved arranging a theme park that would elicit behavior from Ai parkgoers: Loop rides would need to be placed far enough from snack booths, or else janitor stations would need to be nearby to clean up the vomit, which could gross out parkgoers enough for them to leave...Rather than a pre-packaged story, your design incited a new one every time, like a chess opening.
+Players and critics lauded this as an extraordinary use of Ai for the time.
+Demis reflected on the uniqueness of the medium, “You as the player aren't passively consuming the entertainment, you're actually actively involved as an agent”.
+Games were increasingly allowing in-game possibilities in no guaranteed linear order, so the burgeoning gaming industry built hardware to process in parallel.
+The company that created these parallel processing units became the highest valued company in the world in 2025.
+Natural language processing chatbots, like ChatGPT, parallel process the context of large texts by using these processors originally conceived for games in the ‘90s.
 While Demis was studying computer science in college, Deep Blue was studying human chess players, both of them graduating in 1997.
 Demis reflects, “I was more impressed with Kasparov's mind, that he could play chess to this level where he could compete on an equal footing with the brute of a machine.
 But of course, Kasparov can do everything else humans can do too.
 It was a huge achievement, but the truth of the matter was Deep Blue could only play chess.
 What we would regard as Intelligence was missing from that system.
 This idea of generality and also learning.”

 Man vs* Machine